Muhammad Hassan (wrestler)

-Marc Julian Copani (born April 16, 1980) is an American school principal and retired professional wrestler.
-As a wrestler he is best known for his appearances in World Wrestling Entertainment (WWE) from 2004 to 2005, where he portrayed an Arab American under the ring name Muhammad Hassan.
-His career came to an abrupt end when a controversial terrorist angle coincided with the July 7, 2005 London bombings, leading the television network UPN to pressure WWE to remove Copani's character from television.
-Following leaving WWE, he stopped wrestling, instead working as an educator.
+Marc Julian Copani (born April 16, 1980) is an American retired professional wrestler and educator.
+He is best known for his appearances in World Wrestling Entertainment (WWE) from 2004 to 2005, where he portrayed an Arab American under the ring name Muhammad Hassan.
+His career came to an abrupt end when a controversial terrorist angle coincided with the London bombings of July 7, 2005, leading the television network UPN to pressure WWE to remove Copani's character from television.
+Following his departure from WWE, he stopped wrestling, instead working as an educator.
 Copani returned to wrestling in 2018 at The Dynasty event King of Thrones.
-He is currently the principal of Fulton Junior High School in Fulton, New York.

 Early life

-Copani was born in Syracuse, New York to a family of Italian descent.
+Copani was born in Syracuse, New York, to a family of Italian descent.
 He graduated from Cicero – North Syracuse High School in 1998.
 He enrolled in the State University of New York at Buffalo, studying for a degree in history.
-In 2002, he left university to pursue a career in professional wrestling.
+In 2002, he left college to pursue a career in professional wrestling.

 Professional wrestling career

 Ohio Valley Wrestling (2002–2004)

 Copani joined the Louisville, Kentucky-based promotion Ohio Valley Wrestling (OVW) in 2002.
 He debuted in the same year under the ring name Mark Magnus.

 On August 13, 2003, Copani defeated Johnny Jeter to win the OVW Heavyweight Championship.
-The title was vacated on December 10, 2003 when Copani was pinned by both Jeter and Nick Dinsmore in a triple threat match.
+The title was vacated on December 10, 2003, when Copani was pinned by both Jeter and Nick Dinsmore in a triple threat match.

 In 2004, the promotion World Wrestling Entertainment (WWE) approached OVW seeking a wrestler to portray an Arab American character.
 Copani was offered the opportunity by OVW booker Jim Cornette.